braiddynamics/qbd-portal/docs/05-synthesis/23-mathematical-universe.md

+﻿---
-# Chapter 23: The Mathematical Universe (Millennium Problems)
+title: "Chapter 23: The Mathematical Universe (Millennium Problems)"
+sidebar_label: "Chapter 23: The Mathematical Universe"
+---
 :::info Status
 **Draft**: This chapter is currently being drafted.
 [Check the Roadmap on GitHub](https://github.com/braiddynamics/qbd-portal) for updates.